ggggg111/Model-Doctor/README.md

 ### View correlation distribution

-The average correlation distribution of the feature maps of the last 2D convolutional layer of the model can be viewed as a heatmap.
-The sample image and its class have to be given in the command.
+The average correlation distribution of the feature maps of any 2D convolutional layer of the model can be viewed as a heatmap.
+The sample image and its class have to be given in the command, as well as which layer to view.

 ```
 python src\statistical_correlation.py